Here are the best tools and tips to make grazing work for you.

 Figure out the financials

 Grazing has to make sense for you financially.
 Production levels are less important for the future of your farm than your profitability.
-If you have been managing livestock for a while, the Livestock Compass developed by Grassland 2.0 collaborators can help you make sense of your numbers and look for ways to improve profitability.
+If you have been managing livestock for a while, the Center for Integrated Agricultural System’s Livestock Compass developed by Grassland 2.0 collaborators can help you make sense of your numbers and look for ways to improve profitability.
 The Pasture Project’s Pasture-Raised Beef Calculator provides five-year cash flow projections and a value calculator for purchase and sales decisions (it is designed for beef but can be modified to be appropriate for any pasture-based animal production).
 Grazing specialists Serge Koenig and Aaron Pape have developed a Total Grazing Analysis spreadsheet to run the numbers on various grazing options, including winter feeding or marketing grass fed beef.
 Are you thinking about direct marketing meats?
 You can use the Cornell Meat Price & Yield Calculator to help you set prices for your products.
+A number of cost-share programs are available to graziers through the Conservation Stewardship Program (CSP), Environmental Quality Incentives Program (EQIP), and more – contact your local grazing specialist to learn more.
 And check out the new Midwest Grazing Exchange to find landowners or graziers interested in custom grazing partnerships.

 Learn the mechanics